National Eisteddfod of Wales: History

 One of the most dramatic events in Eisteddfod history was the award of the 1917 chair to the poet Ellis Humphrey Evans, bardic name Hedd Wyn, for the poem Yr Arwr (The Hero).
 The winner was announced, and the crowd waited for the winner to stand up to accept the traditional congratulations before the chairing ceremony, but no winner appeared.
 It was then announced that Hedd Wyn had been killed the previous month on the battlefield at Passchendaele in Belgium.
 These events were portrayed in the Academy Award nominated film Hedd Wyn.

 In 1940, during the Second World War, the Eisteddfod was not held, for fear that it would be a bombing target.
 Instead, the BBC broadcast an Eisteddfod radio programme, and the Chair, Crown and a Literature Medal (as opposed to the usual Prose Medal) were awarded.

 From 1950 onward, a newly created rule required all competitions to be held in Welsh.
 However, settings of the mass in Latin are allowed and this has been controversially used to allow concerts featuring international soloists.

 In recent years efforts have been made to attract more non-Welsh speakers to the event, with the official website stating "everyone is welcome at the Eisteddfod, whatever language they speak".
-The Eisteddfod offers bilingual signage and simultaneous-translation of many events though wireless headphones.
-There is also a Welsh-learners area called Maes D. These efforts have helped increase takings, and the 2006 Eisteddfod reported a profit of over £100,000, despite costing £2.8m to stage.
+The Eisteddfod offers bilingual signage and simultaneous translation of many events though wireless headphones.
+There is also a Welsh learners area called Maes D. These efforts have helped increase takings, and the 2006 Eisteddfod reported a profit of over £100,000, despite costing £2.8m to stage.
 The Eisteddfod attracts some 160,000 people annually.
 The National Eisteddfod in Cardiff (2008) drew record crowds, with over 160,000 visitors attending.

-It was proposed that the 2018 National Eisteddfod in Cardiff would use permanent buildings to host events rather than in the traditional Maes site and tents.
+It was proposed that the 2018 National Eisteddfod in Cardiff would use permanent buildings to host events, rather than the traditional Maes site and tents.
 This was due partially to a lack of suitable land that could be repaired affordably after the festival.
 It was billed as an "Eisteddfod with no fence" in the media and was held at Cardiff Bay.
 The 2019 Eisteddfod in Llanrwst returned to the traditional Maes.

 The 2020 Eisteddfod was postponed for 12 months because of the international COVID-19 pandemic.
-This was the first year an Eisteddfod hadn't taken place since 1914, when the event was cancelled at short notice because of the outbreak of the Great War.
+This was the first year no Eisteddfod had taken place since 1914, when the event was cancelled at short notice because of the outbreak of the Great War.
+The festival was subsequently postponed for a second year, with the next full National Eisteddfod not taking place until August 2022.

+Eisteddfodau Amgen (Alternative Eisteddfods) were held in August 2020 and August 2021, with limited events being available online and via television and radio broadcasters.
+Almost 200 events took place at the 2021 Eisteddfod AmGen, with a limited 'live' audience allowed to attend in Aberystwyth.